Akhilrajeevp/SBE-GFG/README.md

 #### Hardware configuration:
 <p>
 Need to Install ultrasonic sensors in each trash can to measure the amount of garbage.
-I went thro and found HC-SR04 to be the best if anyone has any better alternatives do suggest.
+I went through and found HC-SR04 to be the best if anyone has any better alternatives do suggest.

 - Connect the sensors to a microcontroller, such as an Arduino or Raspberry Pi, that communicates with the cloud server.